syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 {% endtabs %}

-N> `ImageMemberPath` property specifies the image holded property's path in which filtering is done on business objects.
+N> `ImageMemberPath` property specifies the image hold property's path in which filtering is done on business objects.

 ![ChipGroup sample with display member path and itemsSource demo](images/getting_started/getting_started.png)